KumarShailesh07/Sales-Analysis/README.md

 | Rahul | 6 |
 | Neha | 6 |

+🧠 Customer Insights
+➤ High revenue and high frequency customers are not always the same
-Insight → Sneha is the most loyal and highest-value customer
+➤ Sneha is both the most loyal and highest-spending customer

-📊 KPIs Tracked

-➤ Total Revenue
-➤ Product-wise Sales
-➤ City-wise Sales
-➤ Monthly Sales
-➤ Running Total
-➤ Customer Contribution
-➤ Repeat Purchases
+Business Value
+➤ Helps design loyalty programs and targeted offers

+════════════════════════════════════════════════════
-🛠 Tools & Skills
+🛠 Tools & Skills Applied
+════════════════════════════════════════════════════

 ➤ Microsoft Excel
-➤ Pivot Tables
-➤ Pivot Charts
+➤ Pivot Tables & Pivot Charts
-➤ Slicers
+➤ Slicers for interactive dashboards
-➤ Percentage Analysis
+➤ Percentage of Grand Total
-➤ Trend Analysis
+➤ Running Totals
-➤ Customer Analytics
+➤ Sales & Customer Analytics

-🎯 Business Value

-This dashboard helps businesses to
-➤ Identify high-demand products
-➤ Focus on profitable cities
-➤ Understand seasonal trends
-➤ Retain high-value customers
-➤ Improve marketing and inventory decisions

-🚀 Future Enhancements

-➤ Add cost and profit analysis
-➤ Build Power BI version
-➤ Add customer demographics
-➤ Perform sales forecasting
+════════════════════════════════════════════════════

-✅ Conclusion
+🎯 Conclusion
+════════════════════════════════════════════════════

-This project shows how raw Excel data can be converted into powerful business insights.
+This project demonstrates how Excel can be used as a powerful business intelligence tool to convert raw sales data into actionable insights.

-It reflects real-world data analyst workflows used in companies.
+It reflects real-world workflows used by Data Analysts to understand product performance, customer behavior, and business growth.

-Perfect for Data Analyst, Business Analyst, and MIS roles.
+Ideal for Data Analyst, Business Analyst, and MIS roles.